jessepav/lacygoill-wiki-backup/vim/vim9.md

 Set `'debug'` to `throw`, and check whether Vim gives errors.

-It  might  be  that the  folding  expression  uses  a  legacy syntax,  which  is invalid/not allowed in the Vim9 context where it's evaluated.
+It  might  be  that the  folding  expression  uses  a  legacy syntax,  which  is invalid/not allowed in Vim9 context where it's evaluated.
 ```vim
 vim9script
 &debug = 'throw'